artfer/PT-Parlament-Notification-Telegram-Bot/README.md

 -   **`TELEGRAM_CHAT_ID`**:
     1. In your `.env` file, set a temporary value for `TELEGRAM_CHAT_ID` (e.g., `TELEGRAM_CHAT_ID=12345`).
-    2. Start the service for the first time: `docker-compose up -d --build`.
+    2. Start the service for the first time: `docker compose up -d --build`.
     3. Add your bot to the target Telegram group or channel and make it an administrator.
     4. Execute the ID utility script inside the running container.
 This will start a temporary process to listen for your command.
         ```bash